 For higher temperatures, there are many effective ways to getting your fever under control.
 The most common way includes medications such as aspirin, acetaminophen and ibuprofen.

 If you have a child under age 17 who has a fever, DO NOT give the child aspirin.
 Aspirin in children may cause Reye's syndrome, a sometime fatal illness.
 Taking a lukewarm bath (around 98°F) may also help bring the body's temperature down.

 If any of the following situations apply, call a doctor as soon as possible:

-Any fever in an adult that goes above 105 degrees Fahrenheit and does not come down with treatment is a life-threatening medical emergency and 9-1-1 should be called.
+Any fever in an adult that goes above 105°F (or 40.5°C) and does not come down with treatment is a life-threatening medical emergency and you should call 911.

 © Copyright 1995-2020 The Cleveland Clinic Foundation.
 All rights reserved.